patgilch17/Group1FinalProject/README.md

 * We have a dedicated Slack channel created specifically for this project, allowing us to discuss progress, share resources, and ask questions in real-time.<br>
 * Zoom meetings: We hold regular Zoom meetings to discuss project updates, clarify doubts, and plan our next steps.<br>
 * Email: For more formal communication, we use email to share important documents, updates, and meeting invitations.<br>
+* GitHub: We use GitHub for version control and collaboration, allowing us to work together and manage changes to our project files, including Jupyter Notebooks and PostgreSQL scripts.<br><br>
+By using these communication tools and protocols, we can effectively coordinate our efforts and work together as a team to develop a machine learning model for predicting opioid overdose deaths based on various socio-economic factors and opioid dispensing rates.<br>
 ## Plan for the Machine Learning Model
 ​
 In this segment of our project, we plan to develop a machine learning model to predict total overdose deaths based on a set of socioeconomic and demographic factors.
 The dataset includes features such as population, education, unemployment, poverty, income, and dispensing rate, which will be used as predictors for the target variable, total overdose deaths.<br> <br>